mhwood/slr_corr/verification/global_with_exf_slr/README.md

 ```
 Instructions for implementing the modifications to these files are provided on the [mods](https://github.com/mhwood/slr_corr/tree/main/mods) page.

-As a final step before builing, choose whether you would like to use mpi or not:
+As a final step before builing, choose whether you would like to use mpi or not.
+In this example, we will use mpi but the code will work without it (using 2 threads).
+To configure with mpi, use the SIZE.h file with 2 procs:
 ```
-cp code/SIZE.h_2_proc code/SIZE.h          # with mpi
+cp code/SIZE.h_2_proc code/SIZE.h
-cp code/SIZE.h_no_mpi code/SIZE.h          # without mpi
 ```

 Once these changes have been made to the modified code files, the model can be built.
 Building is OS-dependent but generally follows the following steps: